haykam821/apollo-bugs/README.md

 ### Why do I need to sign up for an account here?

 GitHub's an awesome site that's really well-suited for bug tracking.
-It'll keep things more organized than having bug bug discussions, feature requests, memes, announcement posts, and more all in the subreddit.
+It'll keep things more organized than having bug discussions, feature requests, memes, announcement posts, and more all in the subreddit.
 Having to sign up for an account is super quick though and helps cut down on spam, so it's worth it, trust me!
 [Sign Up](https://github.com/)

 ### What if I have a feature request, not a bug report?